Hoping A Crisis Isn’t Around The Corner

 Oh my God, oh my God…

-These thoughts keep us stuck, frozen in indecision, unable to act.
+None of these thoughts are helpful because they cause us to feel fear, doubt, uncertainty, sock.
+Typically when our emotions are high, our reasoning is low.
+These type of thoughts keep us stuck, frozen in indecision, unable to act.
 Exactly the opposite of what we need to be in a crisis, right?

 One Empowering Thought

-Instead, if you give your mind one empowering thought, a mantra to focus on, it will keep you centered and present, able to function and take action.
+In a crisis, you want to be able to think clearly and calmly.
+To do that, you need to first get your emotions in control.
+We know that our emotions are caused by our thoughts.
+So, first you need to give your mind one empowering thought, a mantra to focus on.
+Something that will keep you centered and present, able to function and take action.
 Something like:

 I can get through this.

 I’ll figure this out.

 Your mind will have something to focus on, something that allows you to keep functioning and moving forward.
 When your mind is focused, then you will be able to take the action you need to in the moment.
 You don’t need to have all the right answers, you just need to be able to take action.
 This one thought will set you up to be your best in a crisis.

 The only requirement is this thought needs to be about YOU.
 Only you and how you show up is within your control.
 You may want to think a thought like: He will be OK.
 He’ll get through this.
 Everything will be fine.
 While it seems reasonable, you can’t control what happens to him or anyone outside of you.
 Your mantra needs to keep you focused, no matter what happens to anyone else.